The Scotts Way

 How to Edge a Lawn

-Give your lawn a polished look by creating a professional edge along walks, driveways, and planting beds.
-All you need to get a sharp lawn edge is a cordless string trimmer like the Scotts SYNC™ System 20V Lithium-ion String Trimmer.
-When edging your lawn, you’ll want to wear boots, pants, goggles to protect yourself from sticks and stones the trimmer might kick up.
+Here's this weekend's super-simple DIY: Give your lawn a polished look by creating a sharp, professional edge along walks, driveways, and planting beds.
+All you need is a single piece of equipment: a cordless string trimmer.
+But don't just roll out of the hammock and head out to edge your lawn.
+You've got to gear up first, with boots, pants, and goggles to protect yourself from sticks and stones the trimmer might kick up.

-Of course, the best edging in the world won’t mean a thing unless your lawn looks lush, green, and beautiful.
-Help it reach its gorgeous potential by using Scotts® Turf Builder lawn foods and Scotts® weed control products.
+Of course, the best edging in the world won’t mean a darned thing unless the lawn itself looks lush, green, and fine.
+Help it reach its top-notch potential by using Scotts® Turf Builder® lawn foods and Scotts® weed control products.

 Here’s how to edge your lawn like a pro in 5 simple steps: